Gridonyx/gridonyx.github.io/_posts/2021-06-01-subaddressing-in-exchange-online.markdown

 {% endhighlight %}

 That's all there is to it, the change takes effect immediately so you can begin enjoying the ability to use subaddresses.

+### Update
+As of May 2022, you may now also enable this through the Exchange Online Admin Center:

+- Navigate to the new Exchange admin center at https://admin.exchange.microsoft.com
+- Click on **Settings**
+- Click on **Mail flow**
+- Uncheck *Turn off plus addressing for your organization*
+- Click **Save**